Maths

 Year 5

-I really enjoy dividing and working with my friends in a group to solve problems.
+I really enjoy using times tables and dividing when we do Maths in school.
+I love solving code-breakers.
 If I am stuck a teacher will always help me.
 I feel confident in maths and enjoy solving problems.

-I really enjoy maths especially when we are able to pick our own partner and work as team to complete our work.
-I like that we are able to move around the classroom to solve different problems.
-I really enjoy short division.
+I really enjoy maths and it is my favourite subject.
+Multiplication is the best part of Maths because you can learn multiples and practise them with games.
+I like that we get to work as team to complete our work.
+I like that we get to do active lessons when we are able to move around the classroom to solve different problems.
+I also really enjoy code-breakers.

 Year 6